What is Chainsaw Pitch? Need to Know About Chain Pitch

 In your woodworking career or hobby, there are various terms that you ought to grasp.
 They include what is chainsaw pitch, gauge and drive link amount.

-In this article, we will expound the nitty gritty of chainsaw pitch.
+In this article, we will expound the nitty-gritty of the chainsaw pitch.
 Having said that, let’s highlight what is a chainsaw gauge and drive link amount since these three terms are well … related.

 So, without much further ado let’s cut the chase and have an in-depth look at a chain pitch.